 Music psychologists explore the ways that music impacts our emotions, relationships, brain and bodies.
 We use a range of research approaches to measure and explore the connection between music and individuals, groups and society in order to better understand how music can promote health and wellbeing.
 Music performance science critically examines psychological, sociological and scientific research related to performing and creating music.

 Lyrebird Production was established in 2015 to showcase the artistry, creativity, and research of composers and performers within the Melbourne Conservatorium of Music.
-The creative legacy offered through Lyrebird Production performances delivers the highest standards of sound quality for original works composed and performed by MCM staff and their distinguished colleagues.
+The creative legacy offered through Lyrebird Production performances delivers the highest standards of sound quality for original works composed and performed by Conservatorium staff and their distinguished colleagues.